ozyurtf/cpu-scheduler/README.md

 - **process state** *(current activity of the process)*
 - ...

-Okay these are good to know but where are these information stored and how a process can access to these information ?

-These information are basically stored in physical memory.
-And each of these information has a physical address in the memory.
+And these information are basically stored in physical memory.
+Each of these information has a physical address in the memory.
 So by using these addresses, we can access to a specific information in the memory indirectly.

 Hardware components such as CPU, for example, use these physical addresses directly when they store/fetch data in physical memory.
-But processes cannot use a physical address and access to the information located in that address in physical memory.
+But processes cannot access to the information located physical memory by using the information's physical address.

 For processes, we virtualize the addresses in the memory.
 In other words, we translate the physical addresses into virtual addresses.
 These virtual addresses are typically represented as strings.
 And they point to the physical addresses in the memory.
 When a process wants to access to a specific information in the memory, it can use the virtual address of that information.
 And the information in the memory that is pointed by the virtual address is retrieved to the process.

 ### Address Space

-Imagine a bunch of virtual addresses together.
+Now, imagine a bunch of virtual addresses together.
 And that's what we call that **address space**.

 Address spaces typically can either be **flat** or **segmented**.
 In the flat address space, we store the virtual addresses consecutively, just like how we store data in array.
 Therefore, the entire virtual address space is treated as a **single, continuous region**.